vocobox/vocobox/Benchmark.md

 ## Benchmarks on voyel dataset

 Below is a comparative evaluation we did on voyels.
-It shows precision is not related to a voyel category.
+It shows latency is not related to a voyel category, as we observe very varying pitch detection latencies for each column (each column represents several samples of a given voyel).

 <img src="doc/images/voyels.png">